Fabian Lysell

-Fabian Lysell (born 19 January 2003) is a Swedish professional ice hockey forward for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+Fabian Lysell (born 19 January 2003) is a Swedish professional ice hockey forward for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
 Lysell was selected by the Boston Bruins in the first round, 21st overall, of the 2021 NHL entry draft.

+Early life

+Lysell was born on 19 January 2003, in Gothenburg, Sweden to parents Maria and Henrik.
+His mother is a former synchronized figure skater who competed in international tournaments.
+Although he was born and raised in Sweden, Lysell has ties to Western Canada and Boston through his mother.